Struggling to get interviews?

 4. Include your work experience

-However, if you’re like the majority of students applying for scholarships, you might not have much work experience yet.
+However, if you’re like the majority of students applying for scholarships, you might not have much (or any) work experience yet.

 If that’s the case, remember that your work experience section doesn’t have to be limited to income-based work.
 You can also include volunteer work, internships, or even club activities.